 Poland - Fiscal BalanceEconomic growth slowed in 2019 although remained sturdy nonetheless.
 Consumer spending was upbeat last year, supported by soaring wages, generous social transfers and a tight labor market, losing only little steam compared to the previous year.
 Fixed capital formation also remained rock-solid, buttressed by the fast absorption of EU funds.
 On the other hand, destocking seems to have been a considerable drag on the economy, likely due to uncertainties related to Brexit and weakness in the German car industry.
 Heading into 2020, evidence is somewhat mixed: in January, although the PMI index lost some ground, business confidence clocked a sharp rebound, which bodes well for private sector activity.
 Meanwhile, in the political arena, Parliament backed a controversial law to discipline judges in late January, which could lead to further frictions with EU institutions.

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Poland’s economy grew 4.5% year-on-year in unadjusted terms in the second quarter of this year, according to a revised estimate released by Poland’s Statistical Institute (GUS) on 30 August.
+The economy grew 4.0% in 2019, according to a second estimate released by Poland’s Statistical Institute (GUS).